Be-Secure/BeSLab/DiscussionNotes.md

   - need to specify OS image or use a existing
 - l0
     - vagrant, Virtual box, oah shell, ansible roles required for installing infra component and configuring user profiles,besman (beslab installer script)
-    - new ansible roles for packagemanager , for desktop/GUI, Users in the OS image, roles to install BESman and Bes Developer toolkit)
+    - new ansible roles for packagemanager , for desktop/GUI, Users in the OS image,  )
 - l1
     - Basic tool stack for lab
     - ansible roles and bes env and playbooks for besLab tools as determined by genesis file.